ShahzaibP/ShahzaibP.github.io/aboutme.md

 ---
 ## Hello, I am Shahzaib Paracha!

-I am currently pursuing a Honours Degree as a Bachelor of Science candidate, studying Mathematics and Computer Science at the University of Manitoba.
+I am currently pursuing a Joint Honours Degree as a Bachelor of Science candidate, studying Mathematics and Computer Science at the University of Manitoba.

 My long time interest lies in applying Mathematics and Statistics to bring about realistic inferences to the forefront, and programming has given me an outlet to fill that void.